RamReddy98/assignment2-Boppidi/README.md

 ---

 # Pithy Quotes
->  "Either write something worth reading or do something worth writing." —Benjamin Franklin   <br>
+>  "Either write something worth reading or do something worth writing." —*Benjamin Franklin*   <br>

->  "Anyone who has never made a mistake has never tried anything new." —Albert Einstein
+>  "Anyone who has never made a mistake has never tried anything new." —*Albert Einstein*

 ---